haristourang/NASSCOM-VSD-IAT-Digital-VLSI-SoC-Design-and-Planning/README.md

  Here, timing modeling utilizing the delay tables and the process of transforming grid information to track information are emphasized.

 Placement of the custom inverter in to the picorv32a

 <img width="229" alt="0" src="https://github.com/haristourang/NASSCOM-VSD-IAT-Digital-VLSI-SoC-Design-and-Planning/assets/34880534/b82c1004-a16c-48e9-9128-33faca7484aa">

  Finding the custom inverter cell

+ We explore the steps of reducing the slack time in case of huge negative slack.
+ First change some SYNTH variable values.

+ set ::env(SYNTH_STRATEGY) "DELAY 3"
+ set ::env(SYNTH_SIZING) 1
+ set ::env(SYNTH_DRIVING_CELL) 1

+ We can check if the desired values are updated: echo $::env(SYNTH_STRATEGY) echo $::env(SYNTH_SIZING) echo $::env(SYNTH_DRIVING_CELL)

+ With these new variables, we re-run the synthesis overwriting the prep picorv32

+ We also explore the cell replacement if there is still any large negative slack.
+ Identify the cells giving large slack and delay.
+ Then replace them with a better driving cells.

 <img width="451" alt="01" src="https://github.com/haristourang/NASSCOM-VSD-IAT-Digital-VLSI-SoC-Design-and-Planning/assets/34880534/a41066c5-64b5-4089-b7f3-3865f9eb99c4">

 ![1syn_Harris](https://github.com/haristourang/NASSCOM-VSD-IAT-Digital-VLSI-SoC-Design-and-Planning/assets/34880534/5cb32f5c-8914-45e0-8bc1-4751e4012dc3)